nf-core/funcscan/paper/paper.md

 # Summary

 Genome-mining of bacterial DNA enables the discovery of antimicrobial resistance-related genes, genes required for the biosynthesis of low molecular weight natural products, and other specialised metabolites.
-However, execution of the multiple bioinformatic tools used in screening analyses remains inefficient due to heterogenous software interfaces, reporting, and formatting of the output files of similar tools, which limits scalability of such analyses.
+However, execution of the multiple bioinformatic tools used in screening analyses remains inefficient due to heterogeneous software interfaces, reporting, and formatting of the output files of similar tools, which limits scalability of such analyses.

 nf-core/funcscan is a portable and reproducible open source Nextflow bioinformatics pipeline for the screening of microbial functional features from assembled contigs or genomes.
 The pipeline executes up to 13 tools to simultaneously identify antimicrobial peptides, antibiotic resistance genes, biosynthetic gene clusters, carbohydrate-activate enzymes, and performs taxonomic classification of partial or full genomes.